-QUEEN'S LOYALTY SCHOLARSHIP

-Study Abroad students who return to Queen's to complete a full-time undergraduate or postgraduate degree are also eligible for

-20% TUITION FEE DISCOUNT IN YEAR 1

-WHAT ARE THE COSTS?

-STUDY ABROAD FEES 2021-22 £ US\$ CAN\$ One Semester/Term 7,600 10,523 13,345 1 Academic Year 15,200 21,046 26,690 ACCOMMODATION COSTS 2021-22 Non-catered accommodation 110 per week 149 per week 190 per week Non-catered accommodation with ensuite bathroom 140 per week 190 per week 241 per week Application fee/Damage deposit 300 406 517 LIVING EXPENSES Food 50 per week 67 per week 86 per week Personal Expenses e.g. entertainment, clothes (depending on social life) 40 per week 54 per week 68 per week Books can be borrowed from the Library for two weeks or overnight, or bought (reasonably priced University Bookshops) 10 per week 13 per week 17 per week Local Transportation Costs Minimal, as Queen's is a campus university.
-5 per week 7 per week 8 per week Cost of a standard return coach journey to Dublin (2 hours) 18 24 31 Cost of an average return flight to London (1 hr) Based on Easyjet flight from various London airports to Belfast International fares between March/April 2022 70 95 120 Gym membership based on student off peak monthly membership - payable per month 16.50 per month 22 per month 29 per month Student Cinema Ticket with Odeon 6 8 11

-^{}Living expenses are indicative and program costs including fees vary subject to arrangements with individual partner institutions

-^{}All fees are payable in £ sterling.
-An approximate estimation is shown at the following exchange rate (15 February 2022): £1 = \$1.72 CAN / \$1.35 USD.
-Prices quoted are correct at time of print (February 2022)
+QUEEN'S LOYALTY SCHOLARSHIP Study Abroad students who return to Queen's to complete a full-time undergraduate or postgraduate degree are also eligible for 20% TUITION FEE DISCOUNT IN YEAR 1 WHAT ARE THE COSTS?
+STUDY ABROAD FEES 2024-25 £ US\$ CAN\$ One Semester/Term 8,300 10,382 13,958 1 Academic Year 16,600 20,765 27,916 ACCOMMODATION COSTS 2024-25 Non-catered accommodation 110 per week 138 per week 185 per week Non-catered accommodation with ensuite bathroom (BT1/2) 150 per week 188 per week 252per week Non-catered accommodation with ensuite bathroom (BT9) 140 per week 175 per week 235 per week Application fee/Damage deposit 300 375 505 LIVING EXPENSES Food 50 per week 63 per week 84 per week Personal Expenses e.g. entertainment, clothes (depending on social life) 40 per week 50 per week 67 per week Books can be borrowed from the Library for two weeks or overnight, or bought (reasonably priced University Bookshops) 10 per week 13 per week 17 per week Local Transportation Costs Minimal, as Queen's is a campus university.
+5 per week 6 per week 8 per week Cost of a standard return coach journey to Dublin (2 hours) 18 23 30 Cost of an average return flight to London (1 hr) Based on Easyjet flight from various London airports to Belfast International fares between March/April 2022 70 88 118 Gym membership based on student off peak monthly membership - payable per month 24 per month 30 per month 40 per month Student Cinema Ticket with Queen's Film Theatre 5 6 8 Living expenses are indicative and program costs including fees vary subject to arrangements with individual partner institutions All fees are payable in £ sterling.
+An approximate estimation is shown at the following exchange rate (March 2024): £1 = \$1.25 USD and \$1.68 CAND.
+Prices quoted are correct at time of print (March 2024)

 I came to Belfast looking to escape the well-trodden path of the London, Paris, or Berlin study abroad experience on which many of my peers were embarking.
 I wanted to be in a place that would deepen my understanding of my Politics degree - a place that would bring the theory I learned into sharper and more personal focus.
 I found that in Belfast.
 I rarely feel like a tourist, and easily engage in the messy and personal politics that mean so much in this transitioning city.
 I've been welcomed by both residents of Belfast and by Queen's students.
 Being at Queen's has allowed me to be more in control of my education.
 As a politics student, I am given the space to do better and more meaningful work both at Queen's and as a person living in Belfast.
 Emma Paul Oberlin College, Ohio